pdeluca93/pwn-launcher-nodejs/README.md

 pwn-launcher is essentially a script launcher.
 It's a hobby project and it's in the initial steps, so I've a lot of improvements to do and some bugfixing too.

-The motivation for this project comes through a conversation I had with a colleague who works as a Pentester.
+The motivation for this project comes through a conversation I had with a colleague (and friend) who works as a Pentester.
 He was complaining that he doesn't have any way to automatize his scripting.

 ## How to use it?
 As I said before, the project is in the initial steps.
 For now the easiest way to use it, is the following: